Describe a place you would like to visit.: IELTS Speaking Cue Card

 Follow up questions

-How do you plan to prepare for your trip to the Andaman Islands?
+How do you usually plan your trips?

 Band 7